visit-dav/visit/src/doc/building_visit/Spack.rst

 Note that change in case of the file name.
 Doing this will cause Spack to go get the file you manually downloaded.
+The first step to add the mirror is only needed once.
+To add additional files for which recurring download failures are occurring, just copy them into the mirror following the Spack naming conventions for packages.

 The spack environment files
 ---------------------------